Owl-PL/owl/README.md

 # Overview

-Owl is a new programming language that combines object-oriented programming and functional programming by rethinking the design of the language to make it easier to mix both paradigms.
+Owl is a new programming language for cross-platform mobile development.
 Owl strives to:

+- combine object-oriented programming and functional programming by rethinking the design of the language to make it easier to mix both paradigms,

 - be a cross-platform mobile development language capable of being compiled to both Anroid and iOS,